No-Knead Rustic Artisan Bread

 Description

 This No-Knead Rustic Artisan Bread is made in a dutch oven and it’s the easiest bread you’ll ever make.
-It’s crusty on the outside and soft and chewy on the inside.
+It’s crusty on the outside, soft and chewy on the inside, and made with three simple ingredients.
 Simply delicious!

 Ingredients